vveron-ao/ASCII-Clock-Conversion/README.md

-These files are the programs I made with my class teams and individual assignments as an intermediate Python programmer.
+These files are the programs I made with my class teams mid-way through learning Python.